DyfanJones/aws-step-functions-data-science-sdk-r/README.md

 ```

 # TODO list:
-* Able to render graphs in Rstudio
+* Enable to render graphs in Rstudio
 * Save rendered graphs
 * Push to cran